 It cannot be said that Potatoes need a great deal of attention during the summer months; the two details of chief importance are weeding and forking.
-As soon as the tops show through the soil, the ground between the rows should be forked over shallowly, the soil being broken down into small particles.
+As soon as the tops show through the soil, the ground between the rows should be forked over shallowly, the soil is broken down into small particles.
 Later on, it should be hoed frequently to keep down weeds.
 The work of forking will then be a comparatively simple matter for the soil will be friable and easily moved.
 Forking when the soil is hard and lumpy is a laborious task and it cannot be carried out satisfactorily.

-Fertilizers for Potatoes.
 Before the soil is forked, fertilizer should be applied alongside the plants.
 Specially compounded mixtures made for the purpose are sold by nurseries and horticultural stores and will be found beneficial.
 Or the following mixture will be found satisfactory: superphosphate, five parts, and sulphate of ammonia, two parts, the mixture being applied at the rate of 3 oz. per yard run of row.

 Earthing-up(forking) is done by drawing up the soil on each side of the row so that it supports the Potato stems and leaves only a few inches of vine or growth exposed.
 It should not be completed on one occasion.
 The first earthing-up is done when the Potato tops are about 6 in. high and the second about four weeks later.
 The purpose of earthing-up is to support the stems of the plants and to protect the tubers and help their development.